auth0/docs/articles/connections/social/twitter.md

 1. Click **Update Settings**.

-### Users are presented with the Twitter authorization screen each time they log in.
+### Users are presented with the Twitter authorization screen each time they log in

 You must configure your Twitter app to let users sign in with Twitter: